sysuOTS/TicketServer/README.md

     $ python server.py
     ```

-3. The application should be available at `http://localhost:8080/tickets`.
+3. The application should be available at `http://localhost:8082/tickets`.

+the server include basic functions of register and login, add movie or cinema, and search a cinema or movie by it's name.